5 Signs You’re Ready to Charge for Your Photography

 Is your editing clean?
 You should be able to deliver a polished, consistent look rather than experimenting with a different "filter" on every photo.

 💡 Not there yet?
 If you’re still fumbling with your settings or stuck in "Auto," you aren't ready to charge—yet.
-My course, Mastering Manual Mode, is a 6-week system designed to take you from AUTO to PRO.
-I teach you the exposure triangle, the four pillars of sharp focus, and how to shoot with total confidence in any lighting so you can deliver professional results every single time.
+My trainings inside of The Camera Series are affordable and designed to take you from AUTO to PRO.
+I teach you the exposure triangle, white balance, and the four pillars of sharp focus.

 Step 2: Proven Consistency